Answer to Question #10188 Submitted to "Ask the Experts"

 We are using the C-arm in fluoroscopy procedures to perform modified barium swallow studies.
 One of our students "read somewhere" that C-arms give off a "lot of radiation."
 I have provided them with thyroid shields, leaded eyewear, and aprons.
 I ask them (during the exam) to step away when the unit is on.

 Are there any articles that explain/educate nonradiation staff that their fear is unwarranted.
 One student thinks she might become pregnant so refuses to do fluoroscopy.
-An M.D. puts on a lead apron and stands behind the leaded walls.
+A doctor puts on a lead apron and stands behind the leaded walls.

 Could you provide me with some basic information for them?